fkguo/zotero-inspire/README.md

 This is an add-on for the excellent open-source reference manager [Zotero](https://github.com/zotero/zotero).
 It is useful as most papers from [arXiv](https://arxiv.org) will get published in journals later on.
 This add-on can be used to update the metadata of the selected item(s) in your Zotero library from the [INSPIRE](https://inspirehep.net) database.

+## Installation

+- Download the latest `.xpi` file of this add-on from https://github.com/fkguo/zotero-inspire/releases
+- In Zotero, the add-on can be installed by going to `Tools` → `Add-ons`, then click the top-right button and choose `Install Add-ons From File...`.
+- It can be updated in `Add-ons Manager` → `Check for Updates`.

 ## Usage